-Most lentil varieties are either susceptible or moderately susceptible to Botrytis grey mould (BGM), caused by Botrytis cinerea.
-This means that sowing times in southern Australia may need to be delayed in some circumstances to reduce the risk of BGM infection.
+Most lentil varieties are either susceptible or moderately susceptible to Botrytis grey mould (BGM) caused by Botrytis cinerea.
+This means that seeding times in south-eastern Australia may need to be delayed in some circumstances to reduce the risk of BGM infection.2

 Most new lentil varieties are either resistant or moderately resistant to Ascochyta blight.
-This means time of sowing no longer needs to be delayed to reduce the risk of Ascochyta blight infection with these varieties.
+This means time of seeding no longer needs to be delayed to reduce the risk of Ascochyta blight infection with these varieties.
 However, under intensive lentil rotations, this resistance can change as the organism adapts.
 Therefore, complacency is not an option due to the changing nature of the disease.

-If the variety is more susceptible to Botrytis grey mould, or in districts with milder winter temperatures where BGM is a regular problem (coastal areas), then sowing needs be delayed to reduce disease risk.
+If the variety is more susceptible to Botrytis grey mould, or in districts with milder winter temperatures where BGM is a regular problem (coastal areas), then seeding needs be delayed to reduce disease risk.